 The Ed.M. is a 60-point program, with the possibility of transferring in 30 points from relevant graduate study.
-It does not lead to New York State certification as teacher or as

-Contact: Felicia Smart-Williams Email: smartwilliams@tc.columbia.edu Phone: 212.678.3765 Fax: 212.678.3237 building administrator.
-Two years of teaching experience or the equivalent is a prerequisite for admission.
-An initial master's degree is usually required.

-Address: 306 Zankel Hall
+It does not lead to New York State certification as teacher or as building administrator.
+Two years of teaching experience or the equivalent is a williams@tc.columbia.edu Phone: 212.678.3765 Fax: 212.678.3237 Address: 306 Zankel Hall